wilsontelab/genomex-mdi-tools/shared/modules/README.md

 that many environment variables, e.g., $MODULES_DIR, will be defined relative to the calling pipelines suite, not the external suite.
-Thus, the author of the external module must generally have anticipated it would be used by other pipelines by ensuring that all internal file paths will resolve properly.
+Thus, the author of the external module must generally have anticipated it would be used by other pipelines by ensuring that all file paths will resolve properly.